 In the following, different methods of handling data connections are shown.
 Parameter connection handling is not discussed in detail here; for more information about parameter connections, see “Parameter Connection for Synchronization”.

-Data connections can be established by dragging/drawing, by proximity, i.e., moving modules close to each other, and by inserting a module into an already existing connection.
+Data connections can be established by dragging/drawing, by proximity, i.e., moving modules close to each other, or by inserting a module into an already existing connection.

-Move the mouse to one of the connectors, click and hold the left mouse button.
-Drag the mouse with the left mouse button still pressed and move the mouse to the destination connector.
+Move the mouse to one of the connectors, click and hold the left mouse button, then drag the mouse to the destination connector.
 While dragging, an intermediate white connection line is drawn.
-If the connection is possible, the intermediate connection line turns green.
-On releasing the mouse button, the connection is established.
+If the connection is possible, the line turns green.
+Upon releasing the mouse button, the connection is established.

-However, Inventor group modules have an unlimited and dynamic number of input connectors and while not dragging to establish a connection, only the connected connectors are visible.
-On starting to establish a new connection, all Inventor group modules in a network show the otherwise hidden additional input connectors.
+However, Open Inventor group modules have a dynamic and unlimited number of input connectors, and when not dragging to establish a connection, only the connected connectors are visible.
+On starting to establish a new connection, all Open Inventor group modules in a network show their otherwise hidden additional input connectors.
 Those additional input connectors are smaller than the regular connectors and placed to the left and to the right of the regular connectors.
 On connecting to an additional connector, the connection is established and the additional connector becomes a regular connector, so that for the next connection, even more additional connectors are available.

 Table 3.7.
 Dragging a New Connection Generates New Input Connectors to the Sides of Regular Connectors

-Connecting from an Inventor group module is basically the same as connecting to such a module.
+Connecting from an Open Inventor group module is basically the same as connecting to such a module.

 However, new dynamic input connectors appear only if the mouse cursor is placed to the left or to the right of existing regular input connectors.
 Once an additional connector has appeared under the mouse cursor, it can be used for establishing a connection by clicking on it, holding the left mouse button, and dragging to an output connector.